MumenAlmadaineh/reading-notes/class-14b.md

 ![Team photo](https://usercontent.one/wp/www.kennethlange.com/wp-content/uploads/2018/09/engineering_team-624x416.jpg)

 - The first step in answering this question of “what makes an effective team?” is to ask “what is a team?”
-More than an existential thought exercise, actually figuring out the memberships, relationships, and responsibilities of individuals all working together is tough but critical to cracking team effectiveness.
+More than an existential thought exercise, figuring out the memberships, relationships, and responsibilities of individuals working together is tough but critical to cracking team effectiveness.

 - The term team can take on a wide array of meanings.
 Many definitions and frameworks exist, depending on task interdependence, organizational status, and team tenure.
-At the most fundamental level, the researchers sought to distinguish a “work group” from a “team:”
+At the most fundamental level, the researchers sought to distinguish a “workgroup” from a “team:”

-- Work groups are characterized by the least amount of interdependence.
+- Workgroups are characterized by the least amount of interdependence.
 They are based on organizational or managerial hierarchy.
-Work groups may meet periodically to hear and share information.
+Workgroups may meet periodically to hear and share information.

 - Teams are highly interdependent - they plan work, solve problems, make decisions, and review progress in service of a specific project.
 Team members need one another to get work done.